feli-flitzberg/FerretOS/README.md

 - `/etc/adjtime` is not used to accomodate multiple hardware setups
 - System locale is not set to accomodate systemd-firstboot
-- Additional packages are added before building the kernel and finalizing the image
-- Kernel is built with an option to force waiting for all devices
+- Additional packages are added before building the kernel and finalizing the image {::comment}- Kernel is built with an option to force waiting for all devices{:/comment}
 - `/etc/fstab` is not created
   - As part of the [Bootloader Specification](https://uapi-group.org/specifications/specs/boot_loader_specification/) this file isn't needed by a spec-compliant bootloader to find the root partition or data partitions
+  - If expecting to boot from USB or ISO the file is still required unless ALL mount options for root are passed to the kernel at boot time
+- Boot partition is faked with mounting `boot.img` to enable ISO building with xorriso
+- Contents of ISO boot partition are available at `boot-backup` and can be modified for USB booting

 ***If you work in a chroot and reinstall dbus via BLFS instructions, `$LFS/dev` will no longer unmount, and the host system will require a reboot. dbus will also warn about an